“There is no greater agony than bearing an untold story inside you”

 ReCode: Reversing Cognitive Decline Protocols designed by Dr. Bredesen.
 These protocols work best for people living with early signs/symptoms of memory loss and for their family/friend caregivers who are experiencing memory problems due to high physical/emotional stress.
-If you are interested in this very innovative, comprehensive and intensive program, please take a look at the information on my ReCode page.
-Dr. Sadak received ReCode certification in 2016.
-She was one of the firs clinicians to train with Dr. Bredesen and is certified in ReCode.
+If you are interested in this very innovative, comprehensive and intensive program, please take a look at the information on our Services for People Living with Dementia section.
+Dr. Sadak trained with Dr. Bredesen and is certified in ReCode.

 If you decide to establish care at the Psychiatric Wellness and Dementia Care, LLC Clinic we will work together towards amplifying your overall wellbeing and improving your quality of life.
 I look forward to working with you towards achieving your goals.